apache/datafu/README.md

     ./gradlew :datafu-pig:test

-To run tests for a single class, use the `test.single` property.
+To run tests for a single class, use the `tests` property.
 For example, to run only the QuantileTests:

-    ./gradlew :datafu-pig:test -Dtest.single=QuantileTests
+    ./gradlew :datafu-pig:test --tests QuantileTests

 The tests can also be run from within Eclipse.
 You'll need to install the TestNG plugin for Eclipse for DataFu Pig and Hourglass.
 See: http://testng.org/doc/download.html.